 The Barbier-Mueller Museum is free to enjoy and is open Tuesday through Sunday.

-One of the top attractions in Pioneer Plaza are the bronze statues that re-create a cattle drive in the outdoor plaza and an awesome place to spend the day.
+One of the top attractions in Pioneer Plaza is the bronze statues that re-create a cattle drive in the outdoor plaza and an awesome place to spend the day.

 This is one of the best free things in Dallas-Fort Worth.